What is Brand Advocacy? How do You Build and Drive it?

 But what's driving this movement toward brand advocacy?
 For one thing, traditional media are facing a double-edged sword.
 Traditional advertising has traditionally relied on the advertiser controlling the message.

 Brands, of course, are not alone in this transition.
-The Center notes that brand advocacy is “the third-largest category in the communications industry.”
+The Center notes brand advocacy is “the third-largest category in the communications industry.”

 The growth of brand advocates has brought challenges for marketers, mainly as the Center explains, “the definition of brand advocacy remains fluid and dynamic.”
 The Center also adds, “[a]s a result, a lack of clarity on the meaning of the term limits the effectiveness of brands' efforts to identify and attract them.”

-To address this issue, the Center points out that “brands are taking action to define brand advocacy, while agencies are beginning to use brand advocacy to sell services.”
-The Center explains that “there is a need to help brands better understand the concept of brand advocacy and its potential to support brands’ communication strategies.”
+To address this issue, the Center states that “brands are taking action to define brand advocacy, while agencies are beginning to use brand advocacy to sell services.”
+The Center explains that “there is a need to help brands better understand the concept of brand advocacy and its potential to support brands' communication strategies.”

 In a way, this makes sense.
 After all, as the Center explains, “brands are building their businesses and marketing strategies on the foundation of their customers.”
-So it stands to reason that the best way to build a long-lasting relationship with consumers is to create a meaningful experience for them.
+So it stands to reason that the best way to build a long-lasting relationship with consumers is to create a meaningful experience.
 The Center adds that “the rise of social platforms allows consumers to share their experiences and engage with brands.”

 Brand advocacy is about building your brand as the go-to source for a particular content category rather than the competition.
 By building trust and credibility in your brand, you can become an authority on your niche and drive traffic, leads, and sales to your site.

-The brand advocates are the most valuable asset in your marketing strategy.
+Brand advocates are the most valuable asset in your marketing strategy.
 They are the key to increasing traffic, converting prospects into customers and boosting sales.